 It’s easy to get caught up in the everyday struggles and forget to take a step back and focus on building that happy life you dream of.

 The best solution to prevent your life to become more chaotic and overwhelming is to set goals that can help you stay focused on what really matters to you.

-As soon as you’ll start to set mom goals and become intentional about working towards your goals, you’ll see that your life becomes more meaningful and you’ll feel more accomplished and happy.
+As soon as you’ll start to set mom goals and become intentional about working towards your goals, you’ll see that your life will become more meaningful and you’ll feel more accomplished and happy.

-How to set mom goals that can actually put into practice
+How to set mom goals that you can actually put into practice

 Many people set big goals at the beginning of the year and forget about them even before February starts.